P. Anand Rao, Communication and Digital Studies Major Coordinator

 481 – Policy Debate Practicum (1)

 Credit for satisfactory work on the University’s intercollegiate policy debate team.
 Enrollment by permission of instructor and the department.
-No more than 8 credits of Practicum (481, 482, 483) may count toward the 120 hours required for graduation; four credits may be counted in the English major.
+No more than 8 credits of Practicum (481, 482, 483) may count toward the 120 hours required for graduation.

 482 – Public Debate Practicum (1)

 Credit for satisfactory work on the University’s public debate team.
 Enrollment by permission of the instructor and department.
-No more than 8 credits of Practicum (481, 482, 483) may count toward the 120 hours required for graduation; four may be counted in the English major.
+No more than 8 credits of Practicum (481, 482, 483) may count toward the 120 hours required for graduation.

 483 – Communication Consulting Practicum (1)

-Prerequisite: COMM 205 or permission of the instructor.
+By permission of the instructor.
 Students will review, study, and apply the principles of public speaking, rhetoric, peer tutoring, and instructional communication.
 In addition, students will reflect upon, discuss, and write about the application of these principles to their tutoring process.
-No more than 8 credits of Practicum (481, 482, 483) may count toward the 120 hours required for graduation; four may be counted in the English major.
+No more than 8 credits of Practicum (481, 482, 483) may count toward the 120 hours required for graduation.

 491 – Individual Study (3)

 Individual study under the direction of a member of the staff.
 By permission of the department.
-Only three credits of individual study may count toward the English major.
+Only three credits of individual study may count toward the Communication and Digital Studies major.

 492 – Individual Study (1-6)

 Individual study for variable credit under the direction of a member of the staff.
 By permission of the department.
-Only three credits of individual study may count toward the English major.
+Only three credits of individual study may count toward the Communication and Digital Studies major.

 499 – Internship (1–6)

-Supervised off-campus experience, developed in consultation with the department.
+Supervised experience, typically off-campus, developed in consultation with the department.
 Credits variable.
-Up to three credits may be counted toward the English major.
+Up to three credits may be counted toward the Communication and Digital Studies Major.

 Digital Studies Course Offerings